-Q. When does my observation sheet need to be submitted?
+Q. When does my observation sheet of at least 16 hours need to be submitted?

 A. Must be submitted with the application.

 Q. How many students are accepted each year?

 A. The number accepted each year depends upon the number of qualified applicants interviewed and the number of clinical slots available.
 This number varies from year to year.
 Typically, 36-40 students per year are accepted.